 Are there any space-saving tips for designing a pantry?

 Figure out your doors early on.
 Sliding, pocket, folding?
 Opening in or out?
-Take the time to measure your key appliances – and the space their leads and plugs will take up (ice cream and bread makers are often bigger than you think they are) and all the favourite storage vessels you will be keeping there so you can maximise the available space accordingly.
+Take the time to measure your key appliances – and the space their leads and plugs will take up (coffee machine, ice cream and bread makers are often bigger than you think they are) and all the favourite storage vessels you will be keeping there so you can maximise the available space accordingly.
 Use every inch.
-Get a sliding ladder fitted on rails if much of your storage is above head height.
+A sliding ladder fitted on rails is a good idea if much of your storage is above head height.

 Why plan for a walk-in pantry?